 ABSTRACT

 The structure of the phytoplankton community was observed off the coast of Cape Canaveral, Florida, from the fall of 2013 to the summer of 2015.
 Water samples were collected at 24 sites on a seasonal basis from the surface and bottom of the water column.
 Temperature and nutrient concentrations were collected also.
 Cyanobacteria were consistently the most important phytoplankton group in terms of numerical abundance and biomass throughout the study.
 Among the cyanobacteria, picoplanktonic species were the dominant group, but a significant surface bloom of the nitrogen-fixing filamentous species Trichodesmium was observed in the fall of 2013.
 Nanoplanktonic eukaryotic algae were the next most abundant group in terms of biomass, led by the prasinophytes (Chlorophyta).
 Dinoflagellates were periodically important in terms of biomass, including obligate photoautotrophic, mixotrophic and heterotrophic species.
-Diatoms were consistently present, but overall were the lowest group in terms of biomass, with the exception of some bloom events.

 Spatial, depth, and temporal differences in the distribution of phytoplankton composition and biomass were examined within the context of possible abiotic and biological driving factors.
 No consistent and reoccurring spatial patterns were observed, likely due to the dynamic water circulation in the open Cape Canaveral shelf environment.
 Depth-related differences in biomass were observed for dinoflagellates and diatoms.
 Dinoflagellate biomass was on average higher in surface samples, perhaps related to their inherent motility.
 Conversely, diatom biomass was on average higher in bottom waters, reflecting two possible factors: the negative buoyancy of most species and the potential for re-suspension at the benthic–pelagic interface.
 Inter-annual variability in dominant taxa and the seasons of maximum biomass demonstrate the lack of well-defined temporal patterns often observed in subtropical/tropical environments.
 The strong increase in picocyanobacteria biomass observed in Year 2 of the study may reflect the influence of high rainfall resulting from El Niño conditions on nutrient loads from the adjacent land mass, as indicated by large increases in phosphorus concentrations.
 Understanding how abiotic and biological factors influence phytoplankton in the Cape Canaveral shelf environment will help to predict how these important primary producing microscopic organisms will respond to future changes in the environment.

+Keywords:

 INTRODUCTION